 Blue light isn’t bad.

-Contrary to what you’ll hear by the blue-blocking crowd, the sun naturally produces it during the brightest hours of the day.
+Contrary to what you’ll hear from the blue-blocking biohacking crowd, the sun naturally produces it during the brightest hours of the day.
 Proper exposure reinforces a healthy circadian rhythm.
 Today, most of us get plenty from artificial sources.

 Light bulbs too.